Primary Tricompartmental Knee Replacement: Advanced Surgical Technique

 Initial Joint Preparation and Soft Tissue Management

 Once the joint is exposed, systematic preparation of the intra-articular structures is required before bone resection.
+The goal is to clear the joint of obstructing pathology to allow for accurate placement of cutting guides.

 - Flex the knee and excise the anterior cruciate ligament (ACL) and the anterior horns of the medial and lateral menisci.